-To know how fast planes fly we first have to understand which airplane we are talking about and what are the flight conditions.
+To know how fast a plane goes in the air we first have to understand which airplane we are talking about and what are the flight conditions.

-In this post we will see how to distinguish airplanes according to their speed and according to the phase of flight they are flying in.
+In this post we will see how fast an airplane goes and learn how to distinguish airplanes according to their speed and according to the phase of flight, they are flying in.

 I will not talk about Ground speed and Airspeed.
-There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain you about there difference.
+There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain their difference.

-Let’s start from smaller single engines airplanes and then we’ll see airliners.
+Let’s start from smaller single-engine airplanes and then we’ll see airliners.

 So, let’s see how fast planes go.

-These speeds are not very high, but obviously these airplanes are used by private pilots and not for commercial use.
+These speeds are not very high, but obviously, these airplanes are used by private pilots and not for commercial purposes.

-Anyway there are more powerful single engine airplanes that can fly at higher speeds, like the Mooney flies at 170 knots.
+Anyway, there are more powerful single-engine airplanes that can fly at higher speeds, like the Mooney, which flies at 170 knots.

 The Beechcraft King Air is a small Turboprop plane built in different variants according to the number of passengers it can hold.
 The smaller version for 6 passengers can fly at a cruising speed of 270 knots.
 The larger version for 8 passengers can fly at 310 knots.

-Let’s start from small airline planes such turboprops.
-The most used are the ATR 72-600 and the Q400 have a cruise speed of around 280 knots.
+Let’s start from small airline planes such as turboprops.
+The most used are the ATR 72-600 and the Q400 which have a cruise speed of around 280 knots.

 Small airliners with jet engines fly much faster and much higher.
 A CRJ 200 can fly at 488 mph.
 All jet engines airplanes fly about the same speed.
 Some are faster because they are lighter or slimmer or simply have very powerful engines (such as private jet planes).